Sentence Similarity Learning by Lexical Decomposition and Composition: Experiment

 \subsection{Comparing with State-of-the-art Models}

 In this subsection, we evaluated our model on the test sets of \emph{QASent}, \emph{WikiQA} and \emph{MSRP}.

-\textbf{\emph{QASent} dataset.} Table \ref{tab:qasent} presents the performances of the state-of-the-art systems and our model, where the performances were evaluated with the standard trec\_eval-8.0 script \footnote{http://trec.nist.gov/trec\_eval/}.
+\textbf{\emph{QASent} dataset.} Table \ref{tab:qasent} presents the performances of the state-of-the-art systems and our model, where the performances were evaluated with the standard trec\_eval-8.1 script \footnote{http://trec.nist.gov/trec\_eval/}.
 Given a pair of sentences, \newcite{severyn2015learning} employed a CNN model to compose each sentence into a vector separately, and joined the two sentence vectors to compute the sentence similarity.
 Because only the sentence-level granularity was used, the performance is much lower (the second row of Table \ref{tab:qasent}).
 After adding some word overlap features between the two sentences, the performance was improved significantly (the third row of Table \ref{tab:qasent}).
 Therefore, the lower-level granularity is an indispensable factor for a good performance. \newcite{wang2015faq} conducted word alignment for a sentence pair based on word vectors, and measured the sentence similarity based on a couple of word alignment features.
-They got a slightly better performance (the fourth row of Table \ref{tab:qasent}), which indicates that the vector representation for words is helpful to bridging the lexical gap problem.
+They got a slightly better performance (the fourth row of Table \ref{tab:qasent}), which indicates that the vector representation for words is helpful to bridging the lexical gap problem. \newcite{cicero2016attentive} introduced the attention mechanism into the CNN model, and learnt sentence representation by considering the influence of the other sentence.
+They got better performance than all the other previous work.
 Our model makes use of all these useful factors and also considers the dissimilarities of a sentence pair.
-We can see that our model got a significantly better performance than all the other work (the last row).
+We can see that our model (the last row of Table \ref{tab:qasent}) got the best MAP among all previous work, and a comparable MRR than \newcite{cicero2016attentive}.